Language

 • Show commitment to the organisation

 • Have the willingness to devote the necessary time and effort to board activities.
 We hold 6 board meetings per year and trustees are also asked to sit on one sub-committee of their choice.
 The time commitment is 4 hours every 2 months for meetings plus around 2hrs of preparatory work (reading papers in advance).
-Trustees also take on projects and provide ad hoc support to BLC staff which use their individual skills and experience.
-The time commitment for these can be variable but fit around trustees’ other commitments.

 • Have a willingness to speak their mind so ideas are appropriately questioned and challenged to ensure robust decision making.